kubeshop/testkube-docs/docs/articles/ephemeral-clusters.md

 Once the agent has been installed on a new ephemeral cluster, that cluster will not contain any Testkube resources for it to run/manage; these need to be installed in the cluster for the agent to run and manage.
-Since Testkube resources are regular CRDs ([Read More](http://localhost:3000/articles/crds)), this can be achieved in several ways, for example:
+Since Testkube resources are standard Kubernetes CRDs ([Read More](http://localhost:3000/articles/crds)), this can be achieved in several ways, for example:

-- By automated `kubectl apply` commands for the resources that are need to run your tests in your CI/CD workflows.
+- By automating `kubectl apply` commands for the resources that are need to run your tests in your CI/CD workflows.
 - By storing these resources in Git and using a GitOps tool like ArgoCD or Flux to deploy them into your cluster.

 The below diagram describes this approach at a high level: